John Olsen (Australian artist): Art works

-More recent works include Golden Summer, Clarendon.
+His later works included Golden Summer, Clarendon.
 One of Olsen's most successful murals, Salute to Five Bells, is currently in the Sydney Opera House.
-Although he has been labelled as an abstract artist, Olsen rejects this label, stating, "I have never painted an abstract painting in my life".
-He describes his work as "an exploration of the totality of landscape".
+Although he has been labelled as an abstract artist, Olsen rejected this label, stating, "I have never painted an abstract painting in my life".
+He described his work as "an exploration of the totality of landscape".
 Olsen published his diaries, under the title 'Drawn From Life', in 1997.
-Olsen's book My Salute to Five Bells which contains the artist's thoughts, diary entries and his original drawing for the work, was published by the National Library of Australiain 2015.
+Olsen's book My Salute to Five Bells which contains the artist's thoughts, diary entries and his original drawing for the work, was published by the National Library of Australia in 2015.

 Olsen is well known for his paintings of frogs and for including frogs in many of his works.
 In 2013, he began work on his largest painting since Salute to Five Bells.
 Eight metres by six metres wide, on eight panels, The King Sun was hung in Collins Square in the Melbourne Docklands.
 The work depicts a brilliant Australian sun (including three frogs).
 Olsen and his work on the mural are the subject of 2014 documentary The King Sun, directed by New Zealander Tony Williams.